-- 1. Foot switch - 2.
-Connection cable with M12 plug
+- 1. Foot switch

+- 2. Connection cable with M12 plug
-Foot switch

-The welding process can alternatively be triggered by pressing the foot switch.
+- Foot switch The welding process can alternatively be triggered by pressing the foot switch.
 When the foot switch is active, automatic triggering by electrical contact (workpiece contact) is deactivated.
+When the fixation welding mode is selected, the foot switch is permanently activated.

-Connection cable with M12 plug
+- Connection cable with

-The foot switch connection cable with M12 plug is screwed to the back of the welding device.
+M12 plugThe foot switch connection cable with M12 plug is screwed to the back of

+the welding device.